go-vikunja/vikunja/Featurecreep.md

 * [x] /info endpoint, in dem dann zb die limits und version etc steht
 * [x] Bindata for templates
 * [x] User struct should have a field for the avatar url (-> gravatar md5 calculated by the backend)
+* [x] Middleware to have configurable rate-limiting per user
 * [ ] Endpoint to get all possible rights with description and code
 * [ ] Reminders via mail
 * [ ] Be able to "really" delete the account -> delete all lists and move ownership for others